troglobit/finit/README.md

 Finit is an EeePC inspired Fastinit clone with [process supervision][1] similar to that of D.J.
 Bernstein's [daemontools][2] and Gerrit Pape's [runit][3].
-The focus of Finit is on small and embedded Linux systems, although it is fully usable on server and desktop installations as well.
-See the [contrib section](contrib/) for Debian and Alpine examples.
+The focus of Finit is on small and embedded Linux systems, although fully usable on server and desktop installations as well.
+See the [contrib section](contrib/) for Debian and Alpine Linux examples.

 Traditional [SysV init][4] style systems are scripted.
 For low-resource embedded systems this is quite resource intensive and often leads to